-Someone who succeeds in obtaining a LMIA- based work permit as described above, after working for 24 months at a minimum of 30 hours per week, may be eligible to apply for permanent residence for him or herself and their immediate family.
+Someone who has obtained 12 months at a minimum of 30 hours per week, may be eligible to apply for permanent residence through the “direct to permanent resident category” of the Home Child Care Provider Pilot program.
 There are conditions to meet with respect to English language competency and post secondary education.
 There is also an annual quota for this initiative.

 You are living outside Canada

 Under this pilot program, foreign nationals who are not in Canada, and are trained and experienced PSWs, caregivers or nurses working anywhere in the world, can access this pilot program if they are offered a job by a Canadian employer.